Hello from sunny Santa Monica!

 And Venice Beach is even better than SM!
 Lot’s of street art and street food.

 I was so happy to see more and more people are selling fresh fruits and veggies as snacks!

 Sushi Venice is a must try!
 I was skeptical at the beginning to try, sushi from a street ‘restaurant’, not sure about that..
 I was so surprised how fresh it was!
 The rice had a perfect stickiness and tasted like it was just cooked, avocado was perfectly ripe.

 Brunch at Esters Wine Shop & Bar was beyond our expectations.
 From the moment you enter you can feel the vibe of that place.
-Relaxed, friendly and
+Relaxed and friendly.

 It’s not one of those crowded and loud places serving fast breakfast.
-At Esters you can sit and relax your food and drinks.
+At Esters you can sit and relax with your food and drinks.

 I had veggie bagel with cucumber, red onion, mixed seeds, avocado and capers.
 Let me take you through that bagel: sweet onion, salty seeds, crunchy cucumber, soft avocado, perfectly toasted bagel and the most important part capers.
 They are the key ingredient.

 It was my first time trying capers!
 And I know I found a new true love.